pford68/groovy-examples/README.md

 # groovy-examples
-Learning enough Groovy to be dangerous
+Demonstrating enough Groovy to be dangerous